-A USGS Scientific Investigation Report (SIR) will be prepared to summarize the water-level monitoring results for the period of monitoring.
-This report will be an update the report currently being prepared under contract C150473.
+A USGS Scientific Investigation Report (SIR) has been prepared, and is awaiting publication, to summarize the water-level monitoring results for the period of monitoring from inception in April 2011 through June 2013, per contract C150473.
+The publication of the report due for the first contract extension, scheduled for release by June 2015, will be delayed until June 2017 to include the data collected through October 2016.
 Any GIS data sets generated during the project will be provided to the RWADC as a deliverable from the USGS to the RWADC.